Manteca to Benton Hot Springs

 Sightlines are good here, and it may be a brisk ride to the bottom.
 A motorcycle buddy often likes to regale his golden days of yore hitting 70 mph, on his bicycle, and passing cars all the way down on this stretch.
 If you approach from the Nevada Highway 395 side, instant rewards as the road hits the back entrance of the park climbing some 3000 ft in about 10 miles up to the 9945 ft entrance.

 Lee Vining Canyon on Hwy 120 Tioga Pass drops down to Hwy 395

 You hear so much about Mono Lake because its salinity is three times greater than the ocean.
-If you see Save Mono Lake bumper stickers in the area, it's because the water level has dropped as much as 46 feet- half of its original level.
-Its entire ecosystem was slowly being destroyed to provide water for the Los Angeles basin.
+If you see Save Mono Lake bumper stickers in the area, it's because the water level has dropped as much as 46 feet, to half of its original level.
+Mono Lake's entire ecosystem was slowly being destroyed to provide water for the Los Angeles basin.
 In turn, Mono Lake became the poster child for water activists across the nation.
-Mono Lake is on the way to restoration though, and you can visit the Visitor Center north of Lee Vining, or visit south shore via the eastern leg of Hwy 120.
-Strangest of all, are the millions of Alkali Flies coating the shore black.
+Mono Lake is on the way to restoration though, and you can visit the Visitor Center north of Lee Vining, or visit the south shore via the eastern leg of Highway 120.
+Strangest of all, are the millions of alkali flies coating the shore black.
 Worth the detour.

 Vista Point of Mono Lake at the Whoa Nellie Deli in Lee Vining, CA